Time (David Bowie song): Reception

 Like its parent album, "Time" has divided critical opinion.
 Biographer David Buckley calls the full-length version "five minutes of wired perfection" and the lyrics "poetic and succinct", while NME critics Roy Carr and Charles Shaar Murray have described the words as sounding "strained and incomplete", concluding that "with such a weak lyric, the overly melodramatic music sounds faintly absurd".
+Record World predicted that it "should be a monster in no time at all".

 Mojo magazine listed it as Bowie's 99th best track in 2015.

 Track listing

 All tracks written by David Bowie.